horizon-ui/horizon-ui-chakra/README.md

 Authentication Pages, Profile and so on.
 Just choose between a Basic Design or a cover and you are good to go!

+### 🎉 [NEW] Horizon UI Components
+All the main components from both versions, this will help you to see and interact with all & the latest added components of Horizon (also, new components are on the way, stay tuned)! ⚡️
+<a href="https://horizon-ui.com/components/?ref=readme-horizon" target="_blank">See all components</a>

 ### Documentation

 Each element is well presented in a very complex documentation.
-You can read more about the
-<a href="https://horizon-ui.com/documentation/docs/introduction?ref=readme-horizon" target="_blank">documentation
+You can read more about the <a href="https://horizon-ui.com/documentation/docs/introduction?ref=readme-horizon" target="_blank">documentation here.</a>
-here.</a>

 ### Quick Start